is8ac/bnn/status.md

+# TL;DR:
+Multilayer conv nets can be trained one layer at a time; we don't need deep gradients.
+This decomposes a single deep gradient decent problem into a series of shallow problems.

+Within a single layer, the input is an unordered set of patches; we don't need spatial information.
+Patches can be clustered.
+Now an image is a distribution of a finite set of centroids.
+This make each image cheap to train on.

+Distributions of centroids can also be clustered.
+This makes the whole set cheap to train on.

+Clustering parallelizes well across lots of machines with low bandwidth, high latency, connections.
+The actual gradient descent is now cheap enough to do easily on a single machine.

 # Problem
 We want to classify examples into a finite number of classes.
-Long term, this may include sequence data as such as log messages.
+Long term, this may include sequence data such as log messages.
-Short term examples means CIFAR10.
+Short term, examples means CIFAR10.
 CIFAR10 is a set of 32x32 pixel RGB photographs.
 It has 10 classes.